Improving sampling by modifying the effective diffusion: Introduction

-Here, the matrix~$D(q_t)^{1/2}$ is the unique square root of the diffusion matrix~$D(q_t)$ (defined by functional calculus) and~$\div D(q_t)$ is defined as the vector whose~$i$-th component is the divergence of the~$i$-th column (or row) of the diffusion matrix~$D(q_t)$.
-The dynamics~\eqref{eq:overdamped_langevin_diffusion} actually represent all the non-degenerate reversible diffusion processes that admit~$\pi$ as an invariant measure.
+Here, the matrix~$D(q_t)^{1/2}$ is the square root of the diffusion matrix~$D(q_t)$ (defined by functional calculus) and~$\div D$ is defined as the vector whose~$i$-th component is the divergence of the~$i$-th column (or row) of the diffusion matrix~$D$.
+The dynamics~\eqref{eq:overdamped_langevin_diffusion} actually represent all the non-degenerate reversible diffusion processes that admit~$\pi$ as an invariant measure~\cite[Section~1.11.3, page~46]{bakry_2014}.
 Note that when the diffusion is set to the identity matrix for any position, the standard dynamics~\eqref{eq:standard_overdamped_langevin} are retrieved.

+In many practical cases of interest, and especially in high dimension, two characteristics of the target distribution impact the convergence of estimators: its multimodality (\emph{i.e.}~high probability regions are separated by low probability zones) and its anisotropy ({\em i.e.} high probability regions are elongated along some directions).
+This implies that isotropic local exploration methods, \emph{e.g.}~based on discretizations of~\eqref{eq:standard_overdamped_langevin}, generate metastable trajectories: the physical system stays in one conformation for an extensive period of time.
+One way to overcome these difficulties is to consider the dynamics~\eqref{eq:overdamped_langevin_diffusion} with a well chosen diffusion matrix~$D$.

-The diffusion matrix~$D$ can be interpreted as the inverse of a position-dependent mass matrix, or as the inverse of a Riemannian metric.
-This diffusion operator acts as a preconditioner for the overdamped Langevin dynamics.
-It introduces multiplicative noise instead of additive noise in~\eqref{eq:standard_overdamped_langevin}.
-One choice for~$D$ is the inverse of the Hessian of the potential~$V$, provided it is definite for any position, which is the case for instance for strongly convex potentials~$V$ (as done for instance in~\cite{girolami_2011,graham_2022}).
+To tackle anisotropy, note that the diffusion matrix~$D$ can be interpreted as the inverse of a position-dependent mass matrix, or as the inverse of a Riemannian metric.
+This diffusion operator is therefore a natural preconditioner for the overdamped Langevin dynamics.
+For strongly convex potential, one typical choice for~$D$ is the inverse of the Hessian of the potential~$V$, see {\em e.g.}~\cite{girolami_2011,graham_2022}.
+As for multimodality, we recently analyzed in~\cite{lelievre_2024} how to choose the diffusion~$D$ in simple one-dimensional settings.
+The aim of this paper is to generalize these results to high-dimensional settings.

-In many practical cases of interest, target distributions are multimodal, \emph{i.e.}~regions of high probability are separated by low probability zones.
-This implies that local exploration methods, \emph{e.g.}~based on discretizations of~\eqref{eq:overdamped_langevin_diffusion}, generate metastable trajectories: the physical system stays in one conformation for an extensive period of time (compared to the simulation time the practitioner is able to obtain numerically without prohibitive computational costs).
-An appropriate choice of the diffusion matrix~$D$ can yield to an efficient sampling by helping dynamics hop between modes efficiently~\cite{lelievre_2024}.